howonlee/howonlee.github.io/_posts/2022-09-12-Translucent%20Fractal%20Tteok.md

 ![washed](https://i.imgur.com/yQVs5I2.png)

-It's hard to see (because of the translucency and because of the blurriness of the picture because I was hungry) but there's some translucent potato-starch-oobleck-fractal-tteok in the spoon below.
+It's hard to see (because of the translucency and because of the blurriness of the picture because I was hungry) but there's some translucent potato-starch-oobleck-fractal-tteok from another batch in the spoon below.

 ![soup](https://i.imgur.com/5bvFPlm.png)